arthurandreev/CsharpHealeniumPOC/README.md

 As you step through the scenario, you can watch selenium interacting with a chrome browser in the selenoid docker container to confirm that everything is working correctly.
 ![image](https://github.com/arthurandreev/MLPoweredSeleniumDotNetPOC/assets/35194143/fe8e8d7b-060d-4120-b6f8-7cba984c588e)

+# Summary
+Healenium offers a valuable solution for Selenium automation projects, significantly reducing maintenance work and addressing the common issue of failing regression tests due to minor web locator changes.
+It's a powerful tool for making your test automation more robust and efficient, allowing you to focus on creating tests for new features rather than constantly fixing failing regression tests.
+Explore Healenium further to harness its full capabilities and enhance your test automation processes.